hello-jason/intro-to-middleman/markdown.md

 ???

+See Middleman's opinionated decisions: your project files go into `source`, images in `images`, and css in `stylesheets`.

-Initialization allows you to pass in additional parameters, such as custom [project templates](https://directory.middlemanapp.com/#/templates/all).
+The initialization command allows you to pass in additional parameters, such as custom [project templates](https://directory.middlemanapp.com/#/templates/all).

 ---